codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an Argentinian with a rubber toe?
-Roberto
+Astronomers got tired watching the moon go around the earth for 24 hours.
+They decided to call it a day.

 ## Daily Trivia

-In programming, what do you call functions with the same name but different implementations?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Overloading
+ 1. ??
- 2. Overriding
+ 2. ?
- 3. Abstracting
+ 3. if then
- 4. Inheriting
+ 4. ?:

 <details>
   <summary>Answer</summary>
-  Overloading
+  ?:
 </details>